 Music: For music lovers, there are many outstanding podcasts from singers, songwriters and producers.
 Some favorites include Broken Record, Hit Parade, Song Exploder and Switched on Pop.
 All of these provide not only some great music but some impressive interviews with the biggest musical artists of the day.

 True Crime: This is one area where podcasts really shine, bringing great stories together with great storytellers.
-Most of these are not family friendly, but if you love your “Dateline” weekends, then you’ll find your dog walks pass much more quickly if you listen to shows such as Bear Brook, Crime Junkie, Criminal, Crime Writers On, Serial (Season One is legendary for good reason), The Dating Game Killer, The Truth about True Crime with Amanda Knox, True Crime Garage and Wrongful Conviction.
+Most of these are not family friendly, but if you love your “Dateline” weekends, then you’ll find your dog walks pass much more quickly if you listen to shows such as Bear Brook, Crime Junkie, Criminal, Crime Writers On, Serial (Season One is legendary for good reason), The Truth about True Crime with Amanda Knox, True Crime Garage and Wrongful Conviction.
 Oh, and Dateline itself also is available via podcast, bringing the genius of Josh Mankiewicz and the perfection of Keith Morrison to your ears.

 For more Living on the Cheap articles: